What Is Structured Data for SEO - How to Add It Guide

 4. Test your structured data

-Testing is a critical part of structured data.
+Testing is a critical part.

 If you format or copy your structured data incorrectly, Google will struggle to understand that additional information.
 Leaving Google confused can result in ranking decreases, which can harm your organic traffic and generate incorrect snippet information in search results.